Intermediate cartridge: Introduction of semi- and full-auto weapons as service firearms

 Seeking to combine the rapid fire capabilities of SMG and advantages of the rifle calibers, both Allied and Axis powers developed a range of early automatic rifles.
-First automatic rifles to be adopted by the fighting armies were the German FG42 and Sturmgewehr 44.
+The first automatic rifles to be adopted by the fighting armies were the German FG42 and Sturmgewehr 44.

 Demand for lighter ammunition

 Although efficient in the battlefield, early automatic rifles had a considerable drawback compared to both semi-automatic rifles and submachine guns.
 With a fire rate of 600-1000 rounds per minute, automatic rifles increased the amount of ammo a soldier had to carry.
 However, the ammo was much heavier (393 gr (25.4 g) for 7.62 x 51 round compared to 160 gr (10.4 g) for .45 ACP), effectively limiting the ammo load.

 Additionally, when fired in full automatic mode free recoil delivered by full-sized and full-powered cartridges became an issue, too.

 Though technically a full-powered cartridge, the first one to fulfil this requirement may have been the Japanese 6.5×50mm Arisaka used by the Russian Fedorov Avtomat rifle, used in limited numbers from 1915 to 1917 (the cartridge itself dates back to 1897).
 The Fedorov was arguably the first assault rifle.

 This led to a series of early attempts to produce a lower-powered round using existing calibers.
 Examples include the US .30 Carbine cartridge for the M1 Carbine and the German 7.92×33mm Kurz, a shortened version of the standard 7.92×57mm Mauser round used in the StG-44, which is more commonly considered to be the first assault rifle.
 The Soviets developed a similar round, the 7.62×39mm, for the SKS but far better known as the round for the post-war AK-47.